-The Issuing CA shall provide unrestricted read access to its Repositories and shall implement logical and physical controls to prevent unauthorized write access to such Repositories.
+Issuing CA shall make its Repository publicly available in a read-only manner and implement logical and physical controls to prevent unauthorized write access to such Repositories.
 In the case of GlobalSign CA, the integrity and authenticity of its public documentation is maintained through the use of Digital Signatures applied to PDF documents.